 First, all student must apply and be accepted to Carroll Community College and submit an official transcript to the records office.

 Complete a PTA Program Admission application form, a Clinical Facility Experience Documentation Form, and two Recommendation Forms, and submit them prior to May 1 of the year you wish to be admitted.
+Please download PDF forms and complete using Adobe Acrobat.
+The forms may not work correctly using the browser.

 Successfully complete the following courses prior to the Fall Term for which you are applying.
 All courses must be passed with a grade C or better.
 Human Anatomy and Physiology I and II ( BIOL-210 and BIOL-211) completed within the last five years.
 Fundamentals of Biology BIOL-101 College level mathematics (3-5 credit course; Statistics preferred) College Writing ENGL-101.